leonardr/botfriend/README.md

 [Frances
 Daily](https://github.com/leonardr/botfriend/tree/master/sample-bots/frances-daily)
-schedules posts for specific dates, exactly thirty years after the journal items were originally written.
+posts journal entries on specific dates, exactly thirty years after the journal entries were originally written.
 On some days, there is no post at all.
 So there's no simple rule like "every day, publish the next post."
 Each post is associated with a specific date and time.